 Get How To Slay In Court Without a Lawyer, a free 5-day course on representing yourself effectively.

 We hate spam too.
 We’ll never share your email.

 It will help you avoid the most common errors pro se litigants make.

 If you’re in court without a lawyer, you’ll need all the help you can get.
-Take it from Brian Vukadinovich — author of the forthcoming Motion for Justice: I Rest My Case — who recently won a 5-day jury trial against an employer who’d wrongly terminated him:
+Take it from Brian Vukadinovich — author of Motion for Justice: I Rest My Case — who recently won a 5-day jury trial against an employer who’d wrongly terminated him: